Skip to main content

 This year we have continued to transform ourselves into a “Welcoming Church.”
 We have tried to be mindful of the need to help guests feel comfortable, knowing that we have been given an extraordinary privilege in worshiping with them.
 We continue to use only gluten free communion wafers as some of our members cannot eat wheat.
 Delightfully, new folks continue to be with us sharing ministry in the Body of Christ.
 We strive to be “A House of Prayer for All the People.”

-We celebrated Advent Lessons and Music in worship on the Second Sunday of Advent.
-We observed the Presentation of Our Lord in the Temple or Candlemas on February 5th.
+We celebrated Advent Lessons and Music in worship on the First Sunday of Advent.
+We observed the Presentation of Our Lord in the Temple or Candlemas on February 4th.
 We blessed candles and enjoyed the French tradition of crepes and the Mexican tradition of tamales at Coffee Hour.
-On the Day of Pentecost we wore the color red, decorated with red flowers, heard the lesson from Acts in multiple languages, blessed quilts, and held a very festive Coffee Hour.
-We joyfully celebrated Rogationtide at the ranch of Alan and Stephanie Shammel on May 21st.
+We observed with joy the Winter Solstice with worship and delicious soups at the home of Bil and Cathy Holmes.
+(That’s coming up again real soon!
+December 21, Saturday, at 5 pm!)
+On the Day of Pentecost we wore the color red, decorated with red balloons and flowers, heard the lesson from Acts in multiple languages, blessed Grace Camp quilts, and held a very festive Coffee Hour.
+We joyfully celebrated Rogationtide at the home of Alan and Stephanie Shammel on May 19, the Day of Pentecost.
 We brought water, seeds, soil, tools, and plants from various places in our large parish and asked God’s blessing upon all of these plus all of our fields and pastures, orchards, animals and gardens.
+Mary Beth Roy and her son, Bret Miller, made wonderful crosses for our fields and gardens and even smaller ones for those of us who just want to keep our house plants alive.

 Since June of 2017 members and friends have gathered for Centering Prayer.
-We sometimes meet weekly and at other times monthly.
-We continue to meet using Zoom.
+We usually meet weekly via Zoom at 9:00 am.

-We celebrated Thanksgiving ecumenically at Zion Lutheran Church.
-And finally we celebrated the Blessing of the Animals on October 1st.
-This was our twelfth year celebrating this wonderful event – or ‘joyful shenanigans’ as some refer to it!
-In these twelve years our worshipping congregation has included dogs, cats, miniature and full size horses, hamsters, chickens, cows (in sculpture and picture form) and their assorted human companions.
-This year brought a Corn Snake!
+We celebrated Thanksgiving ecumenically at the United Methodist Church.
+We also cooperated ecumenically for a Diversity Service on June 18th.
+St. James co-sponsored this beautiful worship service.
+We celebrated the Blessing of the Animals on October 13th.
+This was our fourteenth year inviting the community to attend this wonderful event – or ‘joyful shenanigans’ as some refer to it!
+In these fourteen years our worshipping congregation has included dogs, cats, miniature and full size horses, hamsters, chickens, cows (in sculpture and picture form), Selena - a corn snake, ducks, and their assorted human companions.
 In addition to the usual blessing, we also pay special attention to remembering pets who now enjoy everlasting life.
-Our joyous worship is followed by a reception loaded with animal treats and some people food.
-This year we and our animals enjoyed wonderful homemade treats courtesy of Judy Marxer and Jennifer Downey.
+Our joyous worship is followed by a reception loaded with animal treats and people food.
+This year we and our animals enjoyed wonderful treats courtesy of Judy Marxer and Jennifer Downey.

 EDUCATION

 We continued something called "Second Cup" which provides education on occasional Sunday mornings after everyone has enjoyed a 'first cup' of coffee or tea.
-The Bishop of Wyoming's keynote address to Diocesan Convention about world religions and our similarities was viewed and discussed on March 26th.
-We discussed the plight of the homeless/Shelter Solutions on April 23rd.
+We discussed our unsheltered neighbors on several occasions and were blessed to have our own Whitney Taylor come speak to us about Love INC in November.

 In our engagement with the media we educated the public about our congregation and The Episcopal Church.